KendallWeihe/sports_aggregator_design/README.md

     - collects stats for given event

 # todays_events Lambda design:
-  - structs:
-    - ...NOTE:
-      - use the same structs as `collect_stats` excluding the `Stats` struct
   - input:
     - None -- invoked via a CRON
   - output: